 - Forbes 2020 Best Employers for Diversity (United States)

-For more information on BMO's commitment to a sustainable future, please visit the bank's Sustainability Report.
-The 2020 version of the Sustainability Report will be published December 18th.
+For more information on BMO's commitment to a sustainable future, please visit the 2019 Sustainability Report.

 About BMO Financial Group

 Serving customers for 200 years and counting, BMO is a highly diversified financial services provider - the 8th largest bank, by assets, in North America.
 With total assets of $852 billion as of October 31, 2019, and a team of diverse and highly engaged employees, BMO provides a broad range of personal and commercial banking, wealth management and investment banking products and services to more than 12 million customers and conducts business through three operating groups: Personal and Commercial Banking, BMO Wealth Management and BMO Capital Markets.